Women-in-AI/code-of-conduct/README.md

-# TAP Code of Conduct
+# Women in AI Code of Conduct

-This repository contains the TAP [Code of Conduct](code-of-conduct.md), used at events, meetups, and throughout our online community.
+This repository contains the Women in AI [Code of Conduct](code-of-conduct.md), used at events, meetups, and throughout our online community.

 # How to contribute